 The KM3NeT detection unit – DU for short

-A collection of 18 DOMs connected by an electro-optical cable and arranged along a vertical structure with two ropes is called a detection unit or DU for short.
-The glass vessel of each DOM is surrounded by a titanium collar which allows for the DOM to be connected to two 4 mm diameter ropes made of Dyneema, a high strength manmade fibre.
-The ropes form the mechanical basis of a flexible support structure for the 18 DOMs.
+A collection of 18 optical sensor modules connected by a thin custom designed electro-optical cable and supported by a vertical structure of two thin ropes is called a detection unit or DU for short.
+The glass vessel of each optical module module is surrounded by a titanium collar which allows for the module to be connected to two 4 mm diameter ropes made of Dyneema, a high strength manmade fibre.
+The ropes form the mechanical basis of a flexible support structure for the 18 modules.
 The two ropes are connected with an anchor, the weight of which keeps the detection unit firmly connected to the seabed.
 A top buoy is attached to keep the detection unit vertical in the sea currents.

 The backbone cable